TEF Speaking Practice (Oral Expression)

 Unlike multiple-choice sections, this module focuses on natural speech, making it both challenging and reflective of real-world language use.
 Preparation for this part involves not just memorizing vocabulary but practicing dynamic conversations that mimic daily interactions.

-For Canadian immigration, TEF Canada requires all four modules (listening, reading, writing, and speaking), but the speaking score directly impacts your Canadian Language Benchmarks (CLB) level, which is crucial for points in systems like Express Entry.
+For Canadian immigration, TEF Canada requires all four modules (TEF Listening, TEF Reading, TEF Written Expression, and TEF Speaking), but the speaking score directly impacts your Canadian Language Benchmarks (CLB) level, which is crucial for points in systems like Express Entry.

 Strong performance in speaking can elevate your overall profile, opening doors to permanent residency or citizenship.